jasonkang1/W266_Final_Project_SEP/README.md

 We developed 4 different prototypes and conducted 4 more additional trials based on best performing model in order to prove this conecept.

-- We present the Best performing model in this Git Repo
+- We present the best performing model in this Git Repo
 - Other models and trials can be found at https://drive.google.com/drive/folders/1DgozEWeXoIO6mXVy1dAHqSf3r8UOnAOD?usp=sharing